-If you have a NightStar version already installed, you must remove it before proceeding.
-See "First Remove NightStar" on page 4.
+If you have a NightStar version prior to 5.0 already installed, you must remove it before proceeding.
+See "Remove Old NightStar Versions" on page 4.

 Force the apt system to reread the repository source list.
 Issue the following command (do not be concerned about the word update, the command will not change any packages as part of this step):